assghard/Laramin-CMS/README.md

 - SEO features: Headers, content, meta and Open Graph data, structured Schema.org data, titles and alts for images

 Also it provides a few more tips like system settings, system errors, auth management, user module.
 I tried to create it as simple as it can be, using as less packages as possible (for maintenance reasons) - only MVP functions.
-So you can easily develop it and implement own stuff needed in your project.
+So you can easily develop it and implement your own stuff needed in your project.

 - [Modules](#laramin-cms-modules)
 - [Used Packages and libraries](#used-packages-and-libraries)